-Just south of the heart of downtown San Antonio you will find the King William Historic District.
+You will find the King William Historic District just south of the heart of downtown San Antonio.
 This area is filled with beautifully preserved historic homes, making this a uniquely pleasant experience in the city.

-The King William Historic District became the first residential historical district in Texas in 1968.
+The King William Historic District became Texas’s first residential historic district in 1968.
 You can even stay in a quaint historic cottage while visiting San Antonio just like this one and a manor like this one.

 Early residents of the district were mostly German settlers.
 One of the most interesting early homeowners in the area was Emma Merck Altgelt.

 The King William Historic District is free to visit.
-But even better is this San Antonio E-Bike Tour for a fun and convenient way to see the historical homes of the district.
+But even better is this San Antonio E-Bike Tour for a fun and convenient way to see the district’s historic homes.

 20. Ranger Creek Brewing & Distilling

 Ranger Creek is a combined beer brewery and whiskey distillery located in the Sun Gate neighborhood of San Antonio.
-The award-winning “brew-stillery” brews more than 10 unique flavors of beer such as Belgian-Style White Ale, Strawberry Milk Stout, and their very own Oktoberfest brew.
+The award-winning “brew-stillery” brews more than ten unique beer flavors, such as Belgian-Style White Ale, Strawberry Milk Stout, and their Oktoberfest brew.

-The San Antonio Lager is super refreshing and slightly sweet and pays homage to the city where it was created.
+The San Antonio Lager is refreshing, slightly sweet, and pays homage to the city where it was created.
 If you’re a spirit drinker, try the award-winning Rimfire single malt whiskey.
-It contains notes of mango and banana and the barrels are smoked with local Texas Mesquite.
+It contains mango and banana notes, and the barrels are smoked with local Texas Mesquite.